madalv/pad-lab-1/README.md

   * Language: Elixir
   * Frameworks: gRPC, Phoenix
   * Communication: synchronous communication via RPC (with the microservices) and via a REST API with the client.

+### ELK Stack
+* Elastic Search for storing logs.
+* Logstash for retrieving logs, transforming them, and storing them in ES.
+* Kibana for visualizing logs.

 ### Data Management
 #### Data